The fight against harassment in transport

 • by reporting to an agent in the station 5,300 RATP agents and 5,000 SNCF agents) and to the security agents (1,000 RATP agents and 740 SNCF agents).

-• by calling a call terminal in stations, stations and some trains.
+• by calling a call point in stations, stations and some trains.
 They allow you to get in touch directly with the agents of the line

 • call terminals in the 368 stations of the RATP network;

-• 1,380 call terminals at all Transilien stations with an operator who answers 7 days a week and 24 hours a day.
+• 1,380 call points at all Transilien stations with an operator who answers 7 days a week and 24 hours a day.

 The 3117 number: To report any act of delinquency or situation that presents a risk to the traveller, the alert number 3117 is now available on the entire Ile-de-France network (and no longer only on the SNCF network).
 It is also accessible from the smartphone application "Alerte 3117" or by SMS 31177.